-Companies incorporated in accordance with Finnish legislation are subject to tax in Finland (unlimited tax liability).
+Companies incorporated in accordance with Finnish legislation or whose place of effective management is located in Finland are subject to tax in Finland (unlimited tax liability).

 Foreign companies are subject to tax in Finland only to the extent specified in Finnish tax legislation (limited tax liability).

-A company is a resident of France if it has its legal seat or place of effective management in France.
+A company is a resident of France if its legal seat or place of effective management is in France.
 As a general rule, the corporate income tax base is territorial.